-- Design object collections: Used for example in vpi_read_load() to load data for all the objects.
-A collection of objects is of type vpiObjCollection in general (the elements can be any object type in the design except traverse objects of type vpiTrvsObj). - Data traverse objects: Used for example in vpi_control() (or vpi_goto()) to move the traverse handles of all the objects in the collection (all are of type vpiTrvsObj).
+- Design object collections: Used for example in vpi\read\load() to load data for all the objects.
+A collection of objects if of type vpiObjCollection in general (the elements can be any object type in the design except traverse objects of type vpiTrvsObj). - Data traverse objects: Used for example in vpi\control() to move the traverse handles of all the objects in the collection (all are of type vpiTrvsObj).
 A collection of traverse objects is a vpiTrvsCollection.

-A collection object is created with vpi_create().
+A collection object is created with vpi\create().
 The first call gives NULL handles to the collection object and the object to be added.
 Following calls, which can be performed at any time, provide the collection handle and a handle to the object for addition.
 The return argument is a handle to the collection object.